iltommi/qdb-documentation/source/concepts/concurrency.rst

     * **Client B** *updates* the entry "car" to "sedan"
     * **Client A** *gets* the entry "car" and obtains the value "sedan"

-From the point of view of wrpme, everything is perfectly valid and coherent, but from the point of view of Client A, something is wrong!
+From the point of view of quasardb, everything is perfectly valid and coherent, but from the point of view of Client A, something is wrong!

 How to use the API to avoid conflicts
 --------------------------------------

 Conflicts arise when the **usage is not carefully thought out**.
 It's a client's design problem, not a server problem.

-On one hand it does not make sense to have clients simultaneously update the same entry and expect the value to be coherent. wrpme could leave it as is and require the client to have a coherent usage scenario.
+On one hand it does not make sense to have clients simultaneously update the same entry and expect the value to be coherent. quasardb could leave it as is and require the client to have a coherent usage scenario.

-On the other hand it's a shame the clients cannot rely on the power of wrpme to *at the very least detect* something is wrong.
+On the other hand it's a shame the clients cannot rely on the power of quasardb to *at the very least detect* something is wrong.

 That's why our API can help clients detect and even avoid conflicts (see :doc:`../api/index`).